bcampbell8/CollaborativeWhiteboard/documentation/DatabaseDesign.md

 - Roomcode
 - Associated websocket
 - Stroke History
+- Participant IDs / People currently in room (To track who makes strokes for undo/redo functionality)

 Optional for additional features
 - Active participants (To display a user count to users within a room)